SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

-\textbf{Generalization to novel initial and boundary conditions.} We train Mass-Spring Net and Neural ODE on $512$ rollouts generated from a triangular mesh-based cloth with spatially-varying stiffness: see Fig.~\ref{fig:ncm_fitted_on_fem_cloth} (a).
+\textbf{Generalization to novel initial and boundary conditions.} We train SpringTime and the baselines on $512$ rollouts generated from a triangular mesh-based cloth with spatially-varying stiffness: see Fig.~\ref{fig:stiffness_distribution} (left).
 The mesh-based cloth is discretized into a $31 \times 31$ particle grid.
-For running Mass-Spring Net and Neural ODE, we discretize the surrogate cloth into a $32 \times 32$ particle grid, which is relatively prime to the resolution of the source cloth.
-GNNs are designed to model granular materials, so like Neural ODE it cannot explicitly encode a fixed topological structure, so we do not perform resampling.
-We then train Mass-Spring Net and the baselines, and use the trained models to reconstruct $16$ test-set rollouts with new initial and boundary conditions, visualize the reconstructed rollouts and compute reconstruction error reported in Tab.~\ref{tab:gen_novel_ic_bc_results}.
-We report errors from simulating the first $0.8 \mathrm{s}$, because GNN, like many follow-up work such as ~\citet{Ma2023} focuses on reconstructing motion of large-scale granular materials over short periods of time, and achieves good performance.
-Fig.~\ref{fig:ncm_fitted_on_fem_cloth} (b) shows the spatial variation in stiffness in the fitted surrogate cloth.
-Notice that despite the source cloth is built from meshes rather than springs and masses, Mass-Spring Net is still able to recover the two stiffer stripes that run from the top to the bottom, although reconstruction of the top, horizontal stripe and the patch in the middle is sub-optimal.
-The distribution plots in Fig.~\ref{fig:ncm_fitted_on_fem_cloth} (c), (d) shows that the estimated stiffness constants follow a bimodal distribution, which is consistent with the visual in (b).
-The uniform distribution of damping constant estimates is also expected because triangles in the source cloth have uniform damping, though ideally these estimates should fall in a narrower range.
-With hyperparamter optimization, Neural ODE was able to learn the initial momentum of the cloth simulation--- As Tab.~\ref{tab:gen_novel_ic_bc_results} shows, its performance is comparable to GNN and Mass-Spring Net for reconstructing $0.8 \mathrm{s}$-long rollouts.
-But for longer rollouts that last for $8 \mathrm{s}$, Neural ODE surrogate completely disintegrates, as shown in Fig.~\ref{fig:gen_comp_with_bls}.
+For running SpringTime and Neural ODE, we discretize the surrogate cloth into a $32 \times 32$ particle grid, which is relatively prime to the resolution of the source cloth.
+MeshGraphNet on the other hand requires the source cloth's default topological structure for training and testing, so we do not perform resampling.
+We then train SpringTime and the baselines, and use the trained models to reconstruct $16$ test-set rollouts with new initial and boundary conditions, visualize the reconstructed rollouts and compute reconstruction error reported in Tab.~\ref{tab:gen_novel_ic_bc_results}.
+We see SpringTime outperforms both baselines in terms of motion reconstruction accuracy over long rollouts.
+Fig.~\ref{fig:stiffness_distribution} (right) shows the spatial variation in stiffness in the fitted surrogate cloth.
+Notice that despite the source cloth is built from meshes rather than springs and masses, SpringTime is still able to recover the two stiffer stripes that run from the top to the bottom and the central patch, although reconstruction of the bottom, horizontal stripe is sub-optimal.
+In terms of qualitative assessment, we show in Fig.~\ref{fig:gen_comp_with_bls} that after simulating for $8 \mathrm{s}$ SpringTime can attain a steady state closer to the ground-truth than the baselines.
+We refer readers to Fig.~\ref{fig:gen_novel_ic_bc} for more qualitative results.
+We see from the motion RMSE in Tab.~\ref{tab:gen_novel_ic_bc_results} and Fig.~\ref{fig:gen_comp_with_bls} that Neural ODE surrogate completely disintegrates after $8 \mathrm{s}$ of simulation.
 We hypothesize this behavior to be due to lack of topological information available to the model.
 As the surrogate evolves over time, lacking of topological information allows the particles to roam freely, thereby disintegrating the cloth.
 Methods that use MLPs to learn dynamics~\citep{Ma2023}, do so along with other strong priors as mentioned in the previous section.
-GNN performs comparably to the mass-spring network in reconstructing the first $0.8 \mathrm{s}$ of rollouts, but its performance declines significantly for $8~\mathrm{s}$-long rollouts.
-Our method achieves the smallest error in reconstructing long simulations, and we refer readers to Sec.~\ref{sec:add_results} for detailed analyses of GNN's performance.
-In terms of qualitative assessment, we show in Fig.~\ref{fig:gen_comp_with_bls} that after simulating for $8 \mathrm{s}$ the mass-spring net can attain a steady state closer to the ground-truth than the baselines.
-We refer readers to Fig.~\ref{fig:gen_novel_ic_bc} for more qualitative results.